mainsail-crew/moonraker-timelapse/docs/configuration.md

 skip timelapse for a print.

 #### mode
-At the moment there are to modes available 'layermacro' and 'hyperlapse'
+At the moment there are two modes available 'layermacro' and 'hyperlapse'

 ##### layermacro
 This mode uses a macro to trigger frame grabbing, but needs the slicer to be setup